Neveʻei language: Possessive pronouns

-Neve’ei contains a set of possessive postmodifiers which are used as possessive adjuncts with indirectly possessed nouns.
+Neveʻei contains a set of possessive postmodifiers which are used as possessive adjuncts with indirectly possessed nouns.
 The possessive pronouns (used when the possessed noun is not overtly expressed) are derived from these possessive postmodifiers by adding the prefix ti-, although this may be omitted in some forms.
 Like the independent pronouns, these pronominal forms indicate person and number, and the non-singular forms may be used for dual referents.
 These pronominal forms also have an inclusive/exclusive distinction.
 Additionally, possessive postmodifiers can take singular, dual and non-singular forms, similar to independent pronouns, in which case the non-singular form is often employed for both dual and plural referents (Musgrave, 2007).